Covering space theory for directed topology: Introduction

 \begin{thm:main} For each precubical set $B$, there exists a stream covering

 such that the preorder $\leqslant_E$ is antisymmetric. \end{thm:main}

 For example, the quotient of the linearly ordered topological space $\vec{\mathbb{R}}$ of reals by the additive action of the group $\mathbb{Z}$ of integers yields the state stream $\vec{\mathbb{S}}$ of a cyclical process.
-We call those streams admitting structure reminiscent of the ``order atlases'' in \cite{fgr:ditop} \textit{vortex-free}.
+We call stream-theoretic analogues of the ``locally partially ordered spaces'' in \cite{fgr:ditop} \textit{vortex-free}.

 \begin{cor:main} Stream realizations of precubical sets are vortex-free. \end{cor:main}